Secure CheckoutPersonal information is secured with SSL technology.

 12. Importance of release and bioavailability studies for nanoencapsulated food ingredients

-Release and Bioavailability of Nanoencapsulated Food Ingredients, a volume in the Nanoencapsulation in the Food Industry series, reviews different release mechanisms of nanoencapsulated food ingredients.
-The book also discusses mathematical and intelligent modeling of the release of bioactive agents from nano-vehicles to better understand their release mechanisms, while also covering different approaches for studying the release profile of these ingredients (such as in-vitro and in-vivo assays).
+Release and Bioavailability of Nanoencapsulated Food Ingredients, volume five in the Nanoencapsulation in the Food Industry series, reviews different release mechanisms of nanoencapsulated food ingredients.
+The book discusses mathematical and intelligent modeling of the release of bioactive agents from nano-vehicles to better understand their release mechanisms, while also covering different approaches for studying the release profile of these ingredients (such as in-vitro and in-vivo assays).
 Authored by a team of global experts in the fields of nano and microencapsulation of food, nutraceutical and pharmaceutical ingredients, this title will be of great value to those engaged in various fields of nanoencapsulation.

-- Thoroughly explores different release mechanisms of nanoencapsulated food ingredients
+- Thoroughly explores the different release mechanisms of nanoencapsulated food ingredients

 - Examines the release of bioactive ingredients by in vitro and in vivo systems

-- Discusses the different approaches for modelling the release data of nanoencapsulated ingredients
+- Discusses different approaches for modeling the release data of nanoencapsulated ingredients

-Academics, students, researchers, practitioners, and those who are working or interested in various fields of micro/nanoencapsulation of food, nutraceutical, and pharmaceutical ingredients particularly in the food and pharmaceutical areas
+Academics, students, researchers, practitioners, and those who are working or interested in various fields of micro/nanoencapsulation of food, nutraceuticals, and pharmaceutical ingredients particularly in the food and pharmaceutical areas

 - No. of pages: